radiantlogic-v8/documentation-new/documentation/installation-guide/01-introduction.md

 For details on installing RadiantOne in a Dev/QA environment see [Installation](02-installation).

 For details on installing RadiantOne in a production environment, start with the steps in this guide to setup the external ZooKeeper ensemble.
-Then, refer to the RadiantOne installation guide on how to point to an external ZooKeeper ensemble.
+Then, refer to [Installation](02-installation) on how to point to an external ZooKeeper ensemble.

 The installers are available via an ftp site.
 Contact support@radiantlogic.com for access information.